 Notarized affidavits from other people

 If secondary evidence is not available, you must provide at least two additional notarized personal affidavits (written statements) from other people who know about the given event, such as your birth or marriage.
-Each affidavit must include the following from the person who agreed to provide one:
+Each affidavit must include the following from the person who agreed to write it: